Hadron masses from a Kaluza-Klein like Model: Particle identification

-Masses are created as excitations of the compactified dimensions; therefore, a Higgs-like boson is not a necessity within this development.
+Table 4: Intermediate bosons\\ Masses are created as excitations of the compactified dimensions.
 An excitation always travels with the speed of light, while manifesting as a mass in ordinary spacetime when induced through the higher dimensions.